 Section 11 of the law regulates the use of leftover food.

-Section 159 exempts non-profit food distribution organizations from needing licenses for manufacturing, transporting and storing food.
+Section 159 exempts non-profit food distribution organizations from needing licenses for manufacturing, transporting, and storing food.

 Section 162 permits food distribution organizations to use food that has passed its “best before” date, if it is not a sensitive type of food, and they have received a written authorization from the manufacturer to use the food after the “best before” date.